MauroAbidalCarrer/raidium_challenge/notes.md

     - Use swinVIT
     - Use float32 all the way
     - use blur and gaussian noise for data aug
+- workflow:
+    - save checkpoint as artifact on wandb

 todo:
-- save images on wandb
-- save checkpoint as artifact on wandb

 at the end of the competion:
 - make the repo veeeeeeeery clean, so I can flex it to everyone